 6 Common Causes of Hair Loss & Itching in Dogs [With Images]

 There are several reasons that dogs will have hair loss and scratching.
-Some are simple conditions related to external circumstances like parasites or infections while others point to organ disease.
-Depending on the cause, alopecia can involve complete or partial hair loss in one area or throughout the body.
+Some are simple conditions related to external circumstances like parasites or infections while others point to organ disease:

 1. Flea infestation

 Fleas on dogs can cause skin irritation and intense itching, but you may not always be able to see the fleas.
 If your dog develops a flea bite allergy to the pests’ saliva, the inflammation may lead to hair loss.

 Pictures below: signs of flea infestations (hair loss, irritated skin, scabs)

 Signs of flea allergy dermatitis include:

 - Biting at the tail or rear end

 - Suddenly jumping up from a resting position

 - Hair loss from the tail head up the middle of the back